|

 at the splice points.
 The bare frame weighs about 2500 pounds, or as much as

-three Aeronca Chiefs.
-Inside the hangar I mounted the hydraulic pump/resevoir
+three Aeroncas.
+Inside the hangar I mounted the hydraulic pump/reservoir

 February 9.
 Once at the